Laragear/php/README.md

 ## Requirements

-* Docker, Podman, or any other OCI runtime.
+* Docker, Podman, Rancher, or any other OCI runtime.

 ## Usage